by Timothy Capps

 The referendum for slots in five jurisdictions, which passed handily in November of 2008, seemed to cast aside the contentious debate and political maneuvers that had characterized slots discussions since the mid- 1990s and set the stage for a reasonably orderly and expeditious licensing process, beginning in early February of 2009.

-Regular visitors to Casino Oasis slots and fans of similar casino sites and games were expecting to be able to play their favourite slot games on machines in Maryland for the first time ever.
+Regular visitors to Casino Oasis slots and fans of similar casino sites and games were expecting to be able to play their favorite slot games on machines in Maryland for the first time ever.
+This would be a significant step forward for these residents, as casino sites and land casinos are only going to get more popular from here.
+Whilst they can access sites like Paybyphonebillcasino.uk to win some extra money in the meantime, this may not be what they want to do in the long run.
+But being able to play in Maryland is starting to look more promising.
 In fact, the only real drama apparently lingering was the question of how many applicants there would be for each of the five locations authorized in the enabling legislation, with the expectation being that there could be competitive bids for at least two or three of the prospective sites.

 Of course, no one could have seriously anticipated the waterfall-like collapse of the national economy and the seize-up of the credit markets that occurred in the last half of 2008.
 Even prosperous Maryland would feel the fallout from the worst economy, by many measures, since the Great Depression, although one could argue that this scenario would increase the urgency to license those would-be slots facilities and their operators, the better to get them up and running quickly as a way of alleviating pressures on the state budget, not to mention the jobs they would create.